xuankimtran/docs-1/pages/katalon-analytics/docs/testops-navigation.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-nov-release-navigation-doc/click-profile-icon.png" width=100% alt="testops homepage">

+In the **Organization User** section, you can see:

+* **Total Users**: the total number of users in the organization.
+* **Active Users**: the number of users joining the organization.
+* **Pending Users**: the number of users with pending invitations to the organization.
+* **Removed Users**: the number of users removed from the organization.

+[image]

+In the **My Products** section, you can see:

+* License summary: purchased license types and the number of license for each license type.
+* TestOps plan summary: the plan name, the number of purchased test executions, and the number of projects.

+[image]

+In the **Feature Documentations** section, you can see some featured documents for the TestOps knowledge base.

+In the **Quick Actions** section, you can perform common TestOps actions, including:

+* **View your license**: view details about your purchased licenses.
+* **Invite user to this organization**: invite users to your organization.
+* **Subscribe to Katalon products** (for Owners only): create TestOps subscriptions.
+* **Assign Katalon license to users**: grant licenses to users in the organization.
+* **Get the organization ID**: get the ID of the current organization.
+* **Generate an API key**: generate API keys to integrate TestOps with different platforms.
+* **Manage your profile**: edit your profile.

+[image]

+# As a Billing Manager

+After signing in to [Katalon TestOps](https://testops.katalon.io/login), the TestOps homepage appears as below.

+[image]

+On the top left corner, you can see your current Organization's name.
+If you click on it, you can see the list of all organizations you belong to.

+> **Notes**:
+>
+> You can click on the downward arrow next to an Organization to see the Projects.
+If you click on a Project, you will be navigated to the Project's Dashboard.

 # As a Member

-After signing in to [Katalon TestOps](https://testops.katalon.io/login), the TestOps homepage appears.
+After signing in to [Katalon TestOps](https://testops.katalon.io/login), the TestOps homepage appears as below.

+[image]

 On the top left corner, you can see your current Organization's name.
 If you click on it, you can:

 * see the list of all organizations you belong to.

-    > Notes:
+> **Notes**:
 >
 > You can click on the downward arrow next to an Organization to see the Projects.
 If you click on a Project, you will be navigated to the Project's Dashboard.
 * create a new organization.
 See: [Create Organization and Project](https://docs.katalon.com/katalon-analytics/docs/kt-create-org.html).

 On the top right corner, if you click on the *Settings* icon, you can see the **TestOps Settings** section in which you can navigate to: